Harmfulllll/Real-time-editing-/README.md

 # Real-Time Collaboration Tool

-This is a real-time collaboration tool that allows multiple users to edit a document simultaneously.
-It provides a seamless and interactive user experience for collaborative document editing.
+This is the backend for a real-time collaboration tool that allows multiple users to edit a document simultaneously.

 ## Features